Ted van de Pavert

-Ted van de Pavert (born 6 January 1992) is a Dutch professional footballer who plays as a centre-back for Eerste Divisie club Roda JC.
+Ted van de Pavert (born 6 January 1992) is a Dutch former professional footballer who played as a centre-back, known mostly for his tenure with De Graafschap.

+Van de Pavert made his professional debut for De Graafschap in 2010, quickly cementing his role as a reliable defender.
+Over the course of ten seasons spanning the Eerste Divisie, Eredivisie, and KNVB Cup from 2010 to 2022, he amassed 273 official appearances for the club, scoring 14 goals.
+His tenure was briefly interrupted by short spells with PEC Zwolle and NEC.
+In 2023, he drew the curtains on his career after a single season with Roda JC.

+During his career, he earned a solitary cap for the Netherlands U20 in 2013.

 Club career

 De Graafschap

 Van de Pavert progressed through De Graafschap's youth academy.
 He made his professional debut for the club on 18 December 2010, replacing Leon Broekhof in the 89th minute of a 4–0 Eredivisie loss to SC Heerenveen.

 He scored his first goal in professional football on 7 August 2011, opening the score by heading in a corner-kick in an eventual 4–1 home loss to Ajax.
 He suffered relegation to the Eerste Divisie with De Graafschap in the 2011–12 season, losing out in the second round of play-offs to FC Den Bosch.

 In three subsequent Eerste Divisie season, De Graafschap would then reach the play-offs for promotion with Van de Pavert; eventually winning promotion back to the Eredivisie in 2015 after a win over FC Volendam.
 With De Graafschap he finished the 2015–16 season seventeenth place, which also meant participation in the 2016 editions of the play-offs, the fifth season in a row for the club.

 Van de Pavert made 157 total appearances for De Graafschap, in which he scored eight goals.